OPINION / VIEWPOINT

 Editor's Note:

-For me, understanding this theme is quite straightforward because at the ASEAN Institute for Peace and Reconciliation our focus is on peace.
+Puja: At the ASEAN Institute for Peace and Reconciliation, our focus is on peace.
 We conduct extensive research and capacity-building activities to share the spirit of peace.
 In the future, we hope to contribute to establishing a culture of peace in our region, particularly in Southeast Asia.
 We believe that peace is essential for bringing prosperity to our people and enhancing their well-being, as conflict cannot achieve these goals.

-From Chinese speakers, I sensed how China is trying to contribute to peace, not just between China and its neighboring countries but globally.
+I have sensed how China is trying to contribute to peace, not just between China and its neighboring countries but globally.
 Specifically, I am impressed by China's diplomatic achievements, such as the negotiation and peace agreement between Iran and Saudi Arabia, which I believe is a significant diplomatic breakthrough.

 Our relationship between China and ASEAN has been established for over 30 years.
 It is crucial to nurture this long-standing bond, trust, and mutual confidence to further benefit both sides.
 There is no doubt that ASEAN and China have developed trust in each other.
 With this trust and confidence, we can work together to build a more stable and secure region, focusing on enhancing prosperity, stability, and welfare for our people.

-GT: It is clearly sensed at the forum that observers are concerned about tensions in the South China Sea.
-The Declaration on the Conduct of Parties in the South China Sea stipulates that parties should refrain from action of inhabiting on the presently uninhabited islands, reefs, shoals, cays, and other features and to handle their differences in a constructive manner.
-Based on that, what's your take on the Philippines' move to illegally strand its vessel at the Xianbin Jiao (Sabina Shoal)?
+GT: The Declaration on the Conduct of Parties in the South China Sea stipulates that parties should refrain from action of inhabiting on the presently uninhabited islands, reefs, shoals, cays, and other features and to handle their differences in a constructive manner.
+The Philippines recently withdrew its illegally anchored vessel at China's Xianbin Jiao but vowed to send another.
+What's your take on the Philippines' move?

 GT: There have been reports that China and ASEAN are working to finalize the Code of Conduct by next year.
 What's your comment on this?